 Tiamat: The Primordial Goddess of Chaos and Creation

 Tiamat, the goddess of chaos and the sea, stands as one of the most significant figures in Mesopotamian mythology.
 Known for her dual role as both a life-giving force and a destructive entity, she is often depicted as a dragon or serpent, symbolizing the chaotic waters that predate the cosmos.
 As a personification of the sea, Tiamat plays a crucial part in the Enuma Elish, the Babylonian creation epic, where she challenges the gods by birthing a host of monsters.
-Her defeat at the hands of Marduk, the young god of Babylon, signifies the taming of chaos and the establishment of cosmic order.
-Through this battle, Tiamat’s body is split, creating the heavens and the earth, making her both a symbol of creation and destruction in ancient myth.

 History/Origin